CEG3503 : Hydrosystems Engineering

 Aims

-To inspire students and to demonstrate the exciting opportunities for engineers in the water resources engineering sector.
+To demonstrate and equip engineers with skills and knowledge for water resources engineering sector practice.
 To provide an understanding of applied hydrological processes and applications in water resources engineering.
 To place water resources engineering in the context of national and international civil engineering practice.

 Outline Of Syllabus